 Folks this low fat venison sausage casserole is the ultimate venison sausage recipe.

-And you can’t beat a classic comfort food dish like a sausage casserole can you?
+You just can’t beat a classic hearty comfort food dish like a sausage casserole can you?

 This one pot recipe is just the best way to get all the flavour out of venison sausages.